I Shall Survive Using Potions!: Manga

-A manga adaptation, illustrated by Hibiki Kokonoe, was serialized on the Niconico-based Suiyōbi no Sirius platform from June 7, 2017 to November 15, 2021.
+A manga adaptation, illustrated by Hibiki Kokonoe, was serialized on the Niconico-based Suiyōbi no Sirius platform from June 7, 2017, to November 15, 2021.
 Kodansha published the individual chapters in nine tankōbon volumes.
 A sequel to the manga adaptation illustrated by Futsū Onshin, titled I Shall Survive Using Potions!
 Continuation, began serialization on the same platform on August 1, 2022.
-As of November 2023, the series' individual chapters have been collected into two tankōbon volumes.
+As of July 2026, the series' individual chapters have been collected into five tankōbon volumes.

 In December 2018, J-Novel Club announced that they also licensed the manga adaptation for English publication.

 A spin-off manga also illustrated by Sukima, titled I Shall Survive Using Potions!
 Hanano and Lotte's Journey, also began serialization on Suiyōbi no Sirius on January 30, 2023.
 As of February 2025, the series' individual chapters have been collected into two tankōbon volumes.